sarath-mec/smks-docker-hdp/README.md

 # docker-hdp

-Install the latest version of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac).
+Built and tested with the latest version of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac) and CentOS.
 Older versions of Docker provided by docker-machine and/or Docker Toolbox will not work.

+Trying this on Windows?
+Please [let me know](https://twitter.com/randerzander) how it works out.

+Project Goals:
+1. Provide a reusable base with which to experiment with various Hadoop versions, its ecosystem, and its configs w/o VMs
+2. Provide a pseudo-distributed Hadoop environment, because single node setups make bad assumptions about how software works in multi-node clusters.
+3. Provide an excuse to learn & play with Docker

 These containers are not pushed to DockerHub, thus you'll need to build them locally:
 ```